-The Systems and Controls policies reflect the internal control framework for PIA through setting minimum standards and key control activities that support and evidence its operation.
+The systems and controls policies reflect the internal control system for PIA through setting minimum standards and key control activities that support and evidence its operation.
 Each policy is owned by the Controlled Function holder apportioned responsibility for the activity concerned and self-assessment and attestation of compliance is carried out.

 The policies around risk management are documented in the Risk Management Policies.
 These policies are reviewed annually & approved by the PIA Board.
 These policies set the standards, roles and responsibilities and supporting procedure documents that apply for managing risks by each risk class.
-There are also separate policies for Own Risk & Solvency Assessment, stress testing and conduct risk.
+There are also separate policies for Own Risk & Solvency Assessment and conduct risk.